electrode-io/electrode-native/README.md

 When the user wants to list all versions of the platform, `ern-local-cli` will just issue the `git tag` command in the `ern-platform` repo folder and return that info.

-When the user wants to install a new (or old) version of the platform, let's say `v4`, `ern-local-cli` will run `git checkout v4` in the `ern-platform` repo and call the `install.js` script found at the root of the repo, which will copy the current repository (on `v4` branch) to a a new `v4` folder in the `cache` folder and will run `yarn install` for all of the tools.
+When the user wants to install a new (or old) version of the platform, let's say `v4`, `ern-local-cli` will run `git checkout v4` in the `ern-platform` repo and call the `install.js` script found at the root of the repo, which will copy the current repository (on `v4` branch) to a a new `v4` folder in the `cache` folder and will run `yarn install` from within it.

 When the user wants to switch from an installed version to another (let's say `v4` to `v3`), the platform `use` command will just update the `.ernrc` file to change the activated version number, then next time `ern` command is run, it will know from which cache version folder to consume `ern-local-cli`.

 #### Development instructions

-This is a work in progress pretty raw procedure, it does not handle versioning at all.
-It will surely get fine tuned / simplified over time as we improve the platform.
+This is a work in progress procedure.
+It will probably get fine tuned over time as we improve the platform.
 The main goal here is to have as less "development environment" specific code as possible in the platform.

-**[First time steps]**
+The procedure that follows requires zero dev environment variable nor any specific dev environment code in the platform.

+The trick is that this dev setup just adds an imaginary version (`v1000`) to the platform, local to your workstation, with the cache for this version pointing directly to your working folder holding `ern-platform` repository (using a symlink).
+Through the eyes of the platform, this is just a version like any other one.

 1. Make sure you have installed all the prerequisites listed above.
-1. Git clone this repo somewhere on your workstation.
-2. Install the global client through `npm i -g @walmart/electrode-react-native`.
+2. Install the global client through `npm i -g @walmart/electrode-react-native` (this will install the `ern` binary and make it available globally).
-3. Install platform by running `ern` command in a terminal
+3. Install the platform by running `ern` command in a terminal (this will install the latest version of the platform, whichever it might be).

-**[Dev steps]**
-4. Start the Cauldron service locally (if its not already running) running `ern cauldron start` in a separate terminal window.
-5. Go to `ern-local-cli` folder where you cloned the repo, and run `npm install` from there.
-6. From within `ern-local-cli` folder run `npm link`.
-This will make `ern-cli` binary (representing `ern-local-cli` available globally).
-7. Now, whenever you run `ern-cli` it will bypass global client and directly use your own `ern-local-cli`
+4. Git clone this repository somewhere on your workstation (we recommend you fork it first !) and `cd` into it.
+5. Run `yarn install` (to install all dependencies)
+6. Run `npm run setup-dev` (this will create the `v1000` development version properly)
+7. Run `ern cauldron start` in a separate terminal window to launch the cauldron locally (or use `ern platform config` to set a remove cauldron url).
+If you want to keep the cauldron data after cauldron restart, make sure to run `ern cauldron start` from a dedicated folder as the cauldron db will be stored wherever this command is run from.

+From there on, you are good to go for development.
+You can switch the current platform version to `v1000` by running `ern platform use 1000`.
+You can use the platform as if you were a user, trough `ern`, you can install versions, switch to versions, access the cauldron ...
+Be conscious however that of course if you switch to a version that is not the development one (let's say `v3`), then whenever you'll use `ern` command it will not go through your local repo code.
+Only when you are on `v1000` will `ern` point to your local repository.

+At this point you might want to switch to the current in development version branch (if for example `v4` is the version in development you can `git checkout v4`) and work on your own branch from there.
+You will then issue PRs to this in-dev version branch.
+Indeed, `master` always contain the code of the latest released version so we don't work directly on master.

+If you want to add a new dependency to a project (`ern-api-gen` or `ern-local-cli` or whatever) or if you want to update a version, please use the `yarn add` and `yarn upgrade` commands in replacement of npm as projects maintain a `yarn.lock` file.
+You can read more about the usage of these commands [here](https://yarnpkg.com/en/docs/managing-dependencies).
+Also, if you add a new dependency to a project, make sure to also include it in the root [package.json](package.json) file of `ern-platform`.